 - View - Select the mode of showing the styles.
 This can be List or Grid.

 - Show Folders - Enable or disable the showing of folders in the style list.

 - Group by Type - Enable or disable the grouping of styles by type.

-- Update from Selection - Enable or disable the highlighting of style used in the selected objects.
+- Update from Selection - Enable or disable the highlighting of the styles used in the selected objects.

 - Adjust Size - Enable or disable the adjusting of style preview sizes, in grid viewing mode, to fit the available space in the styles panel.